semaphoreci/docs/docs/score/project-insights.md

 1. Click on the **Insights** tab on the project page.
 2. Click on the Gear Icon (Settings) on the left side navigation bar of the Insights page.
 3. Provide the required information:
-    - Provide the Branch Name
+    - Provide the Branch
-    - Provide the Pipeline File Path
+    - Provide the Pipeline Path
-4. Click the **Save** button.
+    4. Click on the **Save changes** button.

 <img style="box-shadow: 0 0 5px #ccc" src="/score/img/settings.png" alt="Project Insights - Settings page">